Natural Tips To Make Your Baby’s Skin Fair

 You may use baby wipes that contain glyceriniA thick, sweet, and clear liquid used for making medicines, food, and soaps. and milk cream.
 These soft wipes help to cleanse your baby’s face and other body parts.

-Rationale: Baby wipes are designed to clean your baby and avoid the dryness.
+Rationale: Baby wipes are designed to clean your baby and avoid dryness.
 But they are not made to lighten the complexion.

 Frequently Asked Questions